Salacodigo/salacodigo/README.md

 <br />

-Hi, I'm [Santiago!](https://www.linkedin.com/in/santiagosalamancadev), and I enjoy developing technology solutions.
+💡Hi, I'm [Santiago!](https://www.linkedin.com/in/santiagosalamancadev), and I enjoy developing technology solutions.💡

 It's not just about typing lines of code, but to solve problems for those who need it.
+💡
+💡
 **What am I doing?:**

-- 🌱 I’m currently learning Javascript -
+🌱 I’m currently learning Javascript.
+🚲
 Frontend:
-React, HTML, CSS - Sass
+React, HTML, CSS - Sass.
+🚲
 Backend:
 Nodejs
+💡
+💡
 **What am I interested in?:**
+🚲
 I'm curious and I like to learn new things.
 Currently, I'm a [@Protalento](https://protalento.org) student and crypto scholarship holder at [@Platzi](https://platzi.com/home) with [@soyfira](https://www.instagram.com/soyfira/?hl=es-la) as a sponsor
+💡
+💡
 **What am I good at?:**
+🚲
 As a civil engineer I would like to use my skills to build smart cities and contribute in projects about digital transformation.
+🚲
 Feel free to contact me if you need someone with advanced mathematical skills and developed analytical thinking.
+🚲
 It'll be a pleasure to know about you.
+💡
+💡
 **Project:**
 https://salacodigo.github.io/Acamica-Blue-dot/
+💡
+💡
 ***Note: ***

 As a future project, I will learn Python to analyze data and broaden my perspective on problems.
 Currently I can program scripts with the fundamentals of Python.